elugens/hello-javascript/docs/general-javascript-questions/error-handling/javascript-error-handling.md

 ---

-### How does the try..catch..finally function in JavaScript error handling?
+### How does the finally block work in error handling?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> The finally block in error handling executes regardless of whether an exception occurs or not.
+It's often used for cleanup tasks, like closing files or database connections.
+</div><br />
-  <div><strong>Interview Response:</strong> In JavaScript, the try..catch..finally statement works in an ordered fashion.
+  <div><strong>Technical Response:</strong> In JavaScript, the try..catch..finally statement works in an ordered fashion.
 The first try block is where code execution happens.
 The catch statement executes if an exception gets thrown in the try block.
 The finally statement block contains all of the code executed after the try and catch statements resolve.
 If the try block executes without errors, the finally block gets executed.
 If the try statement results in an error, it passes the error to the catch block, and then and only then does the finally statement run.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />